-Eliminate redundant data in the capacity licensing report due to client aliases and multiple IP addresses
+Eliminate redundant data due to client aliases and multiple IP addresses

 The analyzer performs calculations based on the client name as stored in the catalog.
 Clients that are backed up by multiple aliases or multiple IP addresses are not collapsed into a single entry.
 For ease of accountability, the Itemization tab lists all client aliases and IP addresses used for backup separately.
 In some jurisdictions, the collection of the system IP address may be subject to regulation as personal data.